AJAX Pagination with PHP

 Show Pagination Results via AJAX

 We have a jQuery function to send an AJAX call to PHP to get pagination results.
 We call this function in two places.
-One is on changing pagination settings option to update pagination format.
+One is on changing the pagination settings option to update the pagination format.

 <script>